SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

     :align: center

-This ensures that signed integers have the same sign after they are shifted to the right, and is known as an *arithmetic shift*.
+This ensures that signed integers have the same sign after they are shifted to the right, and is known as an :newTerm:`arithmetic shift`.

 Because of the special way that positive and negative numbers are stored, shifting either of them to the right has the effect of moving them closer to zero.